 {% endautoescape %}

-and|safelike a filter, using{% autoescape off %}Must be extremely careful and limited to code blocks where you have complete control over content security.
+and|safelike a filter, use{% autoescape off %}Must be very careful and limited to code blocks where you have complete control over content security.

-Handle data within the JavaScript context:|escapejsFilter
+Processing data in the JavaScript context:|escapejsFilter

 In some cases, you may need to insert dynamic data into JavaScript code, such as the value of a JavaScript variable or a function parameter.In this scenario, simply performing HTML escaping is not enough because JavaScript has its own special characters (such as quotes, backslashes, etc.), which malicious users may exploit to disrupt the structure of JavaScript code.

-Safe CMS provides for this:|escapejsFilter.
-This filter will convert special characters in strings (such as\/"/', newline characters, etc.) to JavaScript safe format (for example,"will be escaped as\", newline characters will be escaped as\n).
+Anqie CMS provides this for|escapejsFilter.
+This filter will convert special characters (such as\/"/', newline characters, etc.) to JavaScript-safe format (for example,"Will be escaped to\", the newline character will be escaped as\n)

 <script>